h3mps/website/content/publication/Hempel_Canada_Wealth_SYP/index.md

 publication: ""
 publication_short: ""

 abstract: Measures of wealth inequality are important indicators, but only exist in a handful of countries.
-I am the first to estimate the distribution of wealth in Canada on an annual basis from 1990-2018.
-Using the income capitalization method of Saez & Zucman (2016), I find that while the top 1% wealth share rose from 15.3% in 1990 to 19.7% in 2008, the top 1% share has since fallen to 17.5% in 2018.
-I compare these results to those in the United States and France and find that Canada has much less wealth inequality compared to the US and is in line with France.
-Using linear decomposition methods, I show that this gap is driven by greater concentration across every asset class and is not driven by a single asset or a different composition of assets held in each country.
-I investigate this further using the concept of `synthetic savings' to decompose whether the fluctuations in the top 1% share were driven by changes in asset prices or changes to savings behaviour.
-I find evidence that changes in savings behaviour by the top 1% were more influential in driving the rise and then stagnation of the top 1% share than capital gains.
-Indications that the decline in the top 1% share is driven by reduced savings behaviour could have important implications for investment, future economic growth and policy.
+This paper is the first to estimate the distribution of wealth in Canada on a regular basis from 1990-2018.
+Using the income capitalization method of Saez & Zucman (2016), I find that while the top 1% wealth share rose from 15.3% in 1990 to 19.7% in 2008, it fell back to 17.5% by 2018.
+These results suggest that Canada has much less wealth inequality compared to the US and is even slightly more equal than France.
+Using linear decomposition methods, I show that this gap with the US is driven by greater concentration across every asset class and is not driven by a single asset or a different composition of assets held in each country.
+Then, using synthetic savings decompositions, I show that most of the variation in the top 1% wealth share can be explained by the collapse in the top 1%'s savings rate, which, while positive from an inequality perspective, could have important ramifications for future economic growth in Canada.

 # Summary.
 An optional shortened abstract.
 summary: ""